RackS103/Batch-HTVS/README.md

 # Batch High Throughput Virtual Screening Script, by Rac Mukkamala

 ## Description
-A script that automatically runs batch ORCA and Autodock jobs, and organizes all files and results from the batch jobs.
 A Bash script to submit batch jobs to ORCA, OpenBabel, MGLTools, and Autodock Vina.
 Automatically checks for syntax errors in ORCA input files, and can also identify ORCA runtime crashes.
 Provides a list of failed ORCA jobs at the end for easy troubleshooting.
 Organizes log files into individual directories, and creates an easy to read results summary text file.
 Created by Rac Mukkamala

 ## Prerequisite Installations